jewelsofthought/neshama/site/posts/neshama/good_evil.md

 However, having removed the dependency on G-d, replaced with pseudo-science and AI, which the king controls, enables the earthly king to gain absolute control over his people, body and soul.

 There are those who need great monuments and lofty statues to remind us all of their greatness.
 But if they were truly so great, would their memories not be engraved in the human soul?
 Because, if the truth be told, many would like to forgot the atrocities that have been perpetrated by those monumental personages, directly or indirectly, on innocents.
 The truly wise do not need statues, for they burn their wisdom and (in)sight into our very being, bless them all.
 For the truth of the wise cuts deeply.
-They are often villified and persecuted for the unwavering bravery and adherence to the greater, more authentic, truth than that of our overlords.
+They are often vilified and persecuted for the unwavering bravery and adherence to the greater, more authentic, truth than that of our overlords.

 Manufactured human artifacts representing divine are images of fabricated gods.
 They will, each and every one of them, be representations of the cultural power structure, just as those in power will present themselves as representatives of these gods that they have fabricated.
 These tales and myths of their exploits and greatness are told to the allay the fears of the people.
 They are also representing themselves (or the positions that they hold) as G-ds or as superior in some form or fashion to justify the control structure.

 Many want a leader, or a king, to rule over them.
 Thus the only king that is no-king is an "imaginary" king, a king so perfect, so kingly, that no human king could ever hope to attain such dignity, This perfect king, or king of perfection, we call G-d, in English.
 Now if this god is just a king, then he will be like any king, both good and bad.
 So the only king that cannot be a king, as we know kings, is G-d, the perfect King.
 How paradoxical!
 Let us enter the realm of the imaginary.
 Imagine a King, so perfect....
 Imagine this G-d of Perfection ruling over everything - and it is, of course, perfect.
 This king we refer to as "the Supernal Light" for he existed before there even was light - as if you could imagine such a thing.
 As such, as He is One and in everything - just as the number 1 is contained in every single other number - any one can become one with the One.
 Remember, if you combine another 1 with infinity, the Infinite does not change.

+### Omnipotence

+If G-d, Blessed is His name, is omnipotent, why could He, the Holy One, not have created something more robust, more conducive to living a good life? {NOTE: Did he not?}

+Because He, the Creator of the Universe, couldn't!
+Because He, Blessed is Holy Kingdom for evermore, surely would have, if He, the Great Omnipotence, would have, if He could have.
+It must have taken an infinite amount of energy of the Omnipotent to create a single moment of non-ness and we are a product of it!
+It took billions of years to create this space.
+By saying that, in the realm of the Divine, there is no time, does not in any way negate the fact that it took "billions of years" worth of energy for this Creation to happen in no-time itself.

 ## Perfect world